subvertnormality/mosaic/README.md

 ### Hardware

 _Mosaic_ operates with the Monome Norns and a 128 Grid at a minimum.
-While these two components allow you to create simple songs, incorporating external sound sources via a MIDI interface will vastly expand your sequencing capabilities.
-Devices with MIDI inputs are all supported, though those set up in _Mosaic_ using pre-existing or manually created configuration files are optimal.
-Crow, Just Friends, and Ansible are natively supported through [n.b.](https://github.com/sixolet/nb/).
-Additionally, you can utilize Norns to generate sounds by installing n.b. mods.
-A list of supported mods can be found in the [Norns sound sources with n.b.](#norns-sound-sources-with-nb) section.
+These two components alone will allow you to create simple songs, but incorporating external sound sources via a MIDI interface will vastly expand your sequencing capabilities.
+Devices with MIDI in are all supported, although those set up in _Mosaic_ using pre-existing or manually created configuration files are optimal.
+Crow, Just Friends, and Ansible are natively supported using [n.b.](https://github.com/sixolet/nb/).

 Using [Midi input](#midi-input) devices, while not essential, enhances the user experience.
 A MIDI keyboard simplifies melody creation, and a MIDI controller with encoders supporting relative bin offsets can improve the data input process.